ollama/ollama/examples/typescript-simplechat/readme.md

 ## Review the Code

-You can see in the **chat** function that actually calling the endpoint is done simply with:
+You can see in the **chat** function that is actually calling the endpoint is simply done with:

 ```typescript
 const body = {